Gian Galeazzo Visconti

 Gian Galeazzo Visconti (16 October 1351 – 3 September 1402), was the first duke of Milan (1395) (Note: He was also Signore di Verona, Cremona, Bergamo, Brescia, Belluno, Pieve di Cadore, Feltre, Pavia, Novara, Como, Lodi, Vercelli, Alba, Asti, Pontremoli, Tortona, Alessandria, Valenza, Piacenza, Parma, Reggio Emilia, Vicenza, Vigevano, Borgo San Donnino and of the valli del Boite.) and ruled that late-medieval city just before the dawn of the Renaissance.
 He also ruled Lombardy jointly with his uncle Bernabò.
 He was the founding patron of the Certosa di Pavia, completing the Visconti Castle at Pavia begun by his father and furthering work on the Duomo of Milan.
-He captured a large territory of northern Italy and the Po valley.
+He conquered a large area in the Po Valley of northern Italy.
 He threatened war with France in relation to the transfer of Genoa to French control as well as issues with his beloved daughter Valentina.
 When he died of fever in the Castello of Melegnano, his children fought with each other and fragmented the territories that he had ruled.

 Biography

-During his patronage of the Visconti Castle, he contributed to the growth of the collection of scientific treatises and richly illuminated manuscripts in the Visconti Library.

 Gian Galeazzo was the son of Galeazzo II Visconti and Bianca of Savoy.
 His father possessed the signoria of the city of Pavia.
-In 1385 Gian Galeazzo gained control of Milan by overthrowing his uncle Bernabò through treacherous means by faking a religious conversion and ambushing him during a religious procession in Milan.
-He imprisoned his uncle who soon died, supposedly poisoned on his orders.
+In 1385 Gian Galeazzo gained control of Milan by overthrowing his uncle Bernabò through treacherous means: by faking a religious conversion and ambushing him during a religious procession in Milan.
+He imprisoned Bernabò, who soon died, supposedly poisoned on his orders.

-Galeazzo's role as a statesman also took other forms.
-Soon after seizing Milan, he took Verona, Vicenza, and Padua, establishing himself as Signore of each, and soon controlled almost the entire valley of the Po, including Piacenza where in 1393 he gave the feudal power to Confalonieri family on the lands they already had in the valleys around Piacenza.
+After seizing Milan, he took Verona, Vicenza, and Padua, establishing himself as Signore of each, and soon controlled almost the entire Po Valley, including Piacenza.
+There in 1393, he gave the feudal power to the Confalonieri family on the lands they already had in the valleys around Piacenza.
 He lost Padua in 1390 when it reverted to Francesco Novello da Carrara.
 He received the title of Duke of Milan from Wenceslaus, King of the Romans in 1395 for 100,000 florins.

 Gian Galeazzo spent 300,000 golden florins in attempting to turn from their courses the rivers Mincio from Mantua and the Brenta from Padua, in order to render those cities helpless before the force of his arms.

-Notable are his library, housed in the grandest princely dwelling in Italy, the Castello in Pavia, and his rich collection of manuscripts, many of them the fruits of his conquests.
+His residence, the Castello in Pavia, was the grandest princely dwelling in Italy.
+To its notable library, he added scientific treatises and richly illuminated manuscripts, many of them the fruits of his conquests.

 In 1400, Gian Galeazzo appointed a host of clerks and departments entrusted with improving public health.
-For the new system of administration and bookkeeping this established, he is credited with creating the first modern bureaucracy, with the assistance of his Chancellor Francesco Barbavara.
+For the new system of administration and bookkeeping this established, he is credited with creating an efficient and innovative bureaucracy, with the assistance of his Chancellor Francesco Barbavara.